Buy to let in Poland is a great choice for investors who wish to generate a steady income.

 Based on my own observations, it is worth hiring a letting agent to help smooth the letting process.

-Initially, my colleague and I placed an independent advert on otodom.
-Otodom has a reputation for being the biggest and most popular real estate website in Poland.
+Initially, my colleague and I placed an independent advert on Otodom.
+Otodom is the biggest and most popular real estate website in Poland.
 We paid 59 PLN to place an advert on the site.
 There are more expensive packages available.
 Click here to see them.

 After a few days, we also placed a free advert on Gumtree.

 The response to our private adverts was rather disappointing.
-In ten days, we only received two calls.
+We only received two calls in ten days.
 Only one of those callers decided to view the flat.

 Fed up with the lack of interest, my colleague decided to liaise with Nowodworski Estates after they had made a call to him to see whether he was interested in cooperating.

 I’m sure that many landlords do eventually succeed in letting their properties via their own private adverts.

 Nevertheless, our experience with Nowodworski Estates proved to me that it’s worth paying a fee to an agency.
-The reason is because a reputable agency should arrange flat viewings, draw up a tenancy agreement and compile the protocol of delivery and acceptance.
+The reason is because a reputable agency arranges flat viewings, draws up a tenancy agreement and compiles the protocol of delivery and acceptance.
 This is just the tip of the iceberg when it comes to the services a decent agency can offer you.

 We’ve already established that hiring a property agency may well be a smart move.